-1. A method of alerting a group of recipients over a wireless network and providing acknowledged group messaging, each recipient comprising a mobile device capable of transmitting and receiving data, the method comprising the steps of:
+1. A method of alerting a group of recipients over a wireless network and providing acknowledged group messaging, each recipient comprising at least one mobile device capable of transmitting and receiving data, the method comprising the steps of:

-storing data relating to recipients, groups and group members, in a memory device, the data comprising a device-specific identifying address for each of a plurality of recipients, one or more group-specific addresses corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the device-specific identifying addresses of the selected recipients corresponding to each of the group-specific addresses;
+storing data relating to recipients, groups and group members, in a memory device, the data comprising a recipient identifier for each of a plurality of recipients, one or more group identifiers corresponding to each of respective groups of recipients, the groups each comprising selected ones of the plurality of recipients, and group membership data comprising the recipient identifiers of the selected recipients corresponding to each of the group identifiers;

-providing the mobile device corresponding to each of the plurality of recipients with at least a subset of the data stored in the memory device, the at least a subset of the data being stored in the mobile device and comprising its corresponding device-specific identifying address and 20 the group-specific address of each group to which that recipient belongs as a group member;
+providing the mobile device corresponding to each of the plurality of recipients with at least a subset of the data 5 stored in the memory device, the subset of the data being stored in the mobile device and comprising its corresponding recipient identifier and the group identifier of each group to which that recipient belongs as a group member;

-wirelessly broadcasting a group message addressed to a selected one of the group addresses, each of the mobile devices being configured to receive the broadcast group 25 message, to analyze a group-specific address provided with the group message, and send a response when the group-specific address in the group message is determined to be for a group to which that mobile device belongs:
+wirelessly transmitting a group message to the mobile device corresponding to each recipient in a selected group of recipients, each of the mobile devices being configured to receive the group message and send a response when the group message is determined to be for a group to which that recipient belongs as a group member;

-monitoring for responses to the group message from the group members of the group identified by a group-specific address provided in the group message; and storing acknowledgement data in the memory device for each of the group members, the acknowledgement data 35 comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the mobile device of that group member has been received.
+monitoring for responses to the group message from the group members; and 20 storing acknowledgement data in the memory device for each of the group members, the acknowledgement data comprising a listing of each of the group members and an indication of response for each of the group members, the indication of response comprising at least one of an 25 indication of no response when that group member has not yet responded to the group message, and an indication of response when a response sent by the mobile device of that group member has been received.

-- 2. A method as claimed in claim 1, wherein at least one of providing and synchronizing are performed using wireless communication to the mobile devices. - 3.
-A method as claimed in 1, wherein the mobile devices transmit their responses wirelessly. - 4.
-A method as claimed in 1, wherein the group message is sent using at least one of paging communications, cellular communications, two-way radio communications, wireless 50 local-area network employing IEEE 802.11 standard for "Wi Fi", wireless metropolitan-area network employing IEEE 802.16 standard for "WiMAX", wireless area network employing IEEE 802 standard communications, wireless broadband network, and wireless network. - 5.
-A method as claimed in 1, wherein the responses are sent using at least one of paging communications, cellular communications, two-way radio communications, wireless local-area network employing IEEE 802.11 standard for wireless metropolitan-area network employing IEEE 802.16 standard for "WiMAX", wireless area network employing IEEE 802 standard communications, wireless broadband network, and wireless network. - 6.
-A method as claimed in 1, wherein the group message has a message identifier and the responses comprise the message identifier to facilitate associating responses to corresponding group message.
+2. A method as claimed in claim 1, wherein the group 30 message is sent using at least one of paging communications, cellular communications, two-way radio communications, wireless local-area network employing IEEE 802.11 standard for "Wi Fi", wireless metropolitan-area network employing IEEE 802.16 standard for "WiMAX", wireless area network 35 employing IEEE 802 standard communications, wireless broadband network, and wireless network.

+3. A method as claimed in claim 1, wherein the responses are sent using at least one of paging communications, cellular communications, two-way radio communications, wireless 40 local-area network employing IEEE 802.11 standard for "Wi Fi", wireless metropolitan-area network employing IEEE 802.16 standard for "WiMAX", wireless area network employing IEEE 802 standard communications, wireless broadband network, and wireless network.
+45

+4. A method as claimed in claim 1, wherein the group message has a message identifier and the responses comprise the message identifier to facilitate associating responses to corresponding group message.